 - Everyone in your household has enabled their phones in presence sensing settings in the Home app on their own phones

 In your Home app’s history, you’ll see an indication for every time you entered or left the geofence area.
 Remember that presence sensing is distinct from the location History feature of your Google Account, and neither feature impacts the other one.
-In addition, we built this with your privacy in mind.

 The Home app doesn’t track where you are or where you’ve been beyond tracking whether or not you are inside your home’s geofence.
 Data used for presence sensing and geofence is only used to determine when you come home or when you leave.
 This data is used for the purposes for which you give permission, and is explained in more detail in the Nest Privacy FAQs.